dhritimaandas/Papers/README.md

 # Papers
 This repo consist of all those papers I came across my course of research which I found very interesting and mind boggling.

+<h2>Neural Module Networks</h2>
+The paper adresses the problem statement of Visual Question and Answering using a new set of proposed networks called Neural Module Networks.
+The idea presented throught this paper is to use sematic parsing to get a representations of a questions posed and using some given module a layout to the network is decided using the available modules.
+The modules work on images particularly.
+There are 4 modules decribed in the paper namely find, transform, describe and.
+While parsing "Where is the cat" becomes where(cat) which is then replaced by find(cat).
+This find module then produces an attention on the cat in the image and the output is predicted as couch.
+An LSTM encoder is also used to preserve the informations which the module cannot keep like "is" or "are".
+The model is finally trained end to end on input images and questions with labels.